Skip to Content

 In general, taproot vegetables do not like to be transplanted.
 Parsnips are no exception.

 Water regularly and well.
-Parsnips need plenty of water to hydrate the leaves which produce the food that is stored in the root.
+Parsnips need plenty of water to hydrate the leaves, producing food stored in the root.

-Crops grown in summer take 20 weeks to harvest, from the time of sowing.
+Crops grown in summer take 20 weeks to harvest from the sowing time.
 Winter-grown crops take somewhat longer, at 25 weeks.

 This entails depleting the energy stored in the root by feeding the leaves and starting seed production.